 Standardized wire colors are just as important in HVAC wiring as they are in residential or telephone wiring.
 To make the point, thermostat and controller manufacturers label most of the wire terminals with the color of the wire you're supposed to use for that terminal.
-When doing Carrier thermostat wiring, you'll find a W (white), Y (yellow), G (green) and R (red) terminal.
-Actually, you'll find an Rh and Rc terminal, which supply power to the heating and cooling switch, respectively.
-They are often connected with a jumper wire, and a single red wire serves both of them.
+When doing Carrier thermostat wiring, you'll find a W (white), a Y (yellow), a G (green) and an R (red) terminal.
+Actually, you'll find Rh and Rc terminals, which supply power to the heating and cooling switch, respectively.
+They're often connected with a jumper wire, and a single red wire serves both of them.

 Standard Wiring Procedure